 Hospital Dreams as Symbols of Sickness

-One of the most obvious interpretation of a dream about a hospital is that we are suffering from an illness that needs attention.
+One of the most obvious interpretations of a dream about a hospital is that we are suffering from an illness that needs attention.

 The illness a hospital dream is calling our attention to need not be physical.
 The part of ourselves that needs help could be something emotional, mental, or spiritual.

-When we dream of hospital and see ourselves as sick, it's important not to despair.
+When we dream of a hospital and see ourselves as sick, it's important not to despair.
 Hospitals are not simply places of illness, they are the places where healing happens.
-We go to hospital because we expect help; we expect to find professional to treat us and make us whole.
+We go to a hospital because we expect help; we expect to find professionals to treat us and make us whole.

 A hospital dream can encourage us to take the same step in our waking lives, to seek out the proper professionals to help us get well.
 That professional might be a medical doctor, a therapist, a counselor, or a spiritual director.

 Hospital Dreams and the Curious Addiction to Sickness

-Sometimes a hospital in a dream might mean that we're have an addiction to sickness.
+Sometimes a hospital in a dream might mean that we have an addiction to sickness.
 Please note that in this capacity, sickness is used as a metaphor and in no way refers to those of us suffering from chronic illnesses of any sort.

 In the Gospels, Jesus sometimes asked those who are ill if they want to be healed.
-At first glance this may seem an odd question, but the question is more astute than we imagine.
-The question reflects knowledge of the odd human habit of unconsciously preferring unhealthiness to healthiness, especially once we have become accustom to surviving life by getting by on unhealthy habits or behaviors.
+At first glance, this may seem an odd question, but the question is more astute than we imagine.
+The question reflects knowledge of the odd human habit of unconsciously preferring unhealthiness to healthiness, especially once we have become accustomed to surviving life by getting by on unhealthy habits or behaviors.

 Caseworkers in transitional housing programs for the homeless who report an odd phenomenon among some of their clients.
 When transitioning from the street to permanent housing so people will initially sleep on the floor despite having a bed provided for them to sleep in.